Our community engagement is closely linked to our Mission and aligns to 3 themes: future skills, developing skills and utilising skills.

 - utilising skills – personal employee volunteering

-These themes ensure that we give our people the chance to be involved in the community, linking their volunteering to their learning and development.
+These themes ensure that we give our people the chance to be involved in their communities, linking their volunteering to their learning and development.

-In 2018, 28% of our people across our London and Edinburgh offices volunteered a total of 10,376 hours hours.
+In 2020, 12.5% of our people across our London and Edinburgh offices volunteered a total of 9,786 hours.

 Inspiring Futures is our flagship corporate responsibility programme.
 It aims to build skills, confidence and resilience in young people.